Getting the best security value from Microsoft Defender for Office 365 when you have third party email filtering

 • If your current security provider is configured to modify messages in any way, it's important to note that authentication signals can impact the ability for Defender for Office 365 to protect you against attacks such as spoofing.
 If your third party supports Authenticated Received Chain (ARC), then enabling this is a highly recommended step in your journey to advanced dual filtering.
 Moving any message modification configuration to Defender for Office 365 is also an alternative.

-Read more here: Configure trusted ARC sealers
+Read more here: Configure trusted ARC sealers.

 • Enhanced Filtering for connectors allows IP address and sender information to be preserved through the third party.
-This improves accuracy for the filtering (protection) stack, post breach capabilities & authentication improvements.
+This feature improves accuracy for the filtering (protection) stack, post breach capabilities & authentication improvements.

 Read more here: Enhanced filtering for connectors in Exchange Online